brianblakely/slapstick-english-translation/docs/technical-notes.md

 * In this description, `02` begins each section.

-* The section whose first following byte is `1D` will indicate a pointer.
+* The section whose first following byte is `1D` will indicate a pointer to dialog.

 * The pointer to the dialog is followed by byte `6B`, executed to flag when the dialog has been read.